PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_gs_jupyter.md

 np.ones((seed_size,seed_size))
 ~~~

-The following parameters will control how the predator and prey interact with each other.
+The remaining parameters establish feed rate, kill rate, time interval, diffusion rates, the Laplacian we will use, and how often to draw a board to an image when rendering the animation.

 ~~~ python
 # _*_*_*_*_*_*_*_*_* SIMULATION VARIABLES *_*_*_*_*_*_*_*_*_*